 The image below visually shows how a user or visitor (for simplicity, moving forward, both will be called “user”) inherits access settings with the AAM plugin.
 Each time user interacts with a WordPress website, AAM first checks if a current user has any explicit settings defined for that particular user.
 If none, then AAM checks if the user has a parent role and inherits access settings from it.
 Finally, if neither user nor a parent role has any access settings defined, then AAM inherits access settings from the default settings.

 By default, WordPress CMS does not have ability to define parent roles and the list of roles is linear.
 With premium Role Hierarchy add-on you can create a complex role hierarchy tree.

 It gets way more complicated when managing access to WordPress content like posts, pages, custom post types, categories, and custom hierarchical taxonomies.
 The reason for this is that any page may have a parent page or any post may have one or more parent categories, as well as all this, typically is changing while more content is created.

 This article is designed to give a general introduction to the access settings inheritance so for more detailed information about WordPress content access control, please refer to the How to manage access to the WordPress content article.

 Learn more » How to manage access to the WordPress content

-WordPress CMS already has well defined concept of users, roles and capabilities.
-These are very fundamental blocks that AAM plugin uses to give you endless possibilities to manage access to the WordPress website resources on the Frontend, Backend or even API sides.
+WordPress CMS already has a well-defined concept of users, roles and capabilities.
+These are very fundamental blocks that AAM plugin uses to give you endless possibilities to manage access to a website resources on the frontend, backend or even API levels.